Zeplaro/yama/README.md

 Very similar and very inspired by pymel and cmdx.

-Yama is mostly a fancy way for me to store my maya scripts, and a playground to allow fast scripting work, how I like it.
+Yama is mostly a fancy way for me to store my maya scripts, and a playground to test new tools and allow fast scripting to work how I like it.

 ## How to use :
 _to-do_